projectcalico/calico/networking/legacy-firewalls.md

 ---
-title: Interoperate with legacy firewalls using IP ranges
+title: Restrict a pod to use an IP address in a specific range
-description: Restrict the IP address chosen for a pod to a specific range of IP addresses
+description: Restrict the IP address chosen for a pod to a specific range of IP addresses.
 ---

 ### Big picture